dapr/docs/concepts/secrets/README.md

 # Dapr secrets management

 Almost all non-trivial applications need to _securely_ store secret data like API keys, database passwords, and more.
-By nature, these secrets cannot be checked into the version control system, but they also need to be accessible to code running in production.
+By nature, these secrets should not be checked into the version control system, but they also need to be accessible to code running in production.
 This is generally a hard problem, but it's critical to get it right.
 Otherwise, critical production systems can be compromised.

 Dapr's solution to this problem is the secrets API and secrets stores.